isc-projects/stork/doc/user/demo.rst

    ``stork-server`` produces error messages about an unavailable database. prometheus
-   Prometheus, a monitoring solution (https://prometheus.io/), uses this container to monitor applications.
+   Prometheus, a monitoring solution (https://prometheus.io/), uses this container to monitor daemons.
 It is preconfigured to monitor the Kea and BIND 9 containers. grafana
    This is a container with Grafana (https://grafana.com/), a